The official bio:

 Thirty or so years later, I have a few answers.
 1) Because my mom apparently fancied pirates at that time.
 Now she hoards romances involving cowboys and babies.
 If a book cover features a shirtless man in a Stetson cradling an infant, her ovaries basically explode and her credit card emerges.
 I have a similar reaction to romances involving spinsters, governesses, and librarians.
 2) His manhood.
 Also, her womanhood.
 3) It’s his “hard length,” sometimes compared in terms of rigidity to iron.
 I prefer to use other names for it in my own writing.
 However, I am not picky when it comes to descriptions of iron-hard lengths.
 4) Because explaining how an orgasm feels can prove difficult.
 Or maybe the couples all had sex on New Year’s Eve at Cancun.

 Now, with the encouragement of my husband and daughter, I’m writing contemporary romantic comedies as Olivia Dade and futuristic romances as Olivia Dart.
+I managed to snag an amazing agent: Sarah Younger from the Nancy Yost Literary Agency.
 I have my own stack of books in my closet that I’d rather my daughter not read, at least not for a few years.
 I can swear whenever I want, except around said daughter.
 And I get to spend all day writing about love and iron-hard lengths.

 So thank you, Mom, for perving so hard on pirates during my childhood.
 I owe you.